What is 0% balance transfer SEO Brief & AI Prompts

-Use this page to plan, write, optimize, and publish an informational article about what is 0% balance transfer from the Balance Transfer Strategy Guide topical map.
+Plan and write a publish-ready informational article for what is 0% balance transfer with search intent, outline sections, FAQ coverage, schema, internal links, and copy-paste AI prompts from the Balance Transfer Strategy Guide topical map.
 It sits in the Balance Transfer Fundamentals content group.

 0% APR balance transfers are credit card promotions that apply a 0% introductory APR to transferred balances for a limited term—commonly 6 to 21 months—and suspend interest on that transferred balance while the promotion is active.
 These offers frequently include a balance transfer fee, typically 3% to 5% of the amount moved, and the issuer’s regular APR for purchases and remaining balances resumes once the introductory period ends.
 The central benefit is that more of each payment reduces principal during the promo, but actual savings depend on the fee, promotional length, and how the issuer applies payments to balances.